 Testimonials give customers confidence in your product.
 They can resolve a customer’s primary concerns, make them feel good about contacting you, and solidify their decision to buy.
 What your testimonials do for your business depends largely on how they’re presented.
-In this blog post we’ll explore 5 testimonial templates, what they do, and how you can get these types of testimonials for your business.
+We’ve updated this blog post to include 8 testimonial templates and examples, how they’re used, and how you can get these types of testimonials for your business.

 Product Testimonial Template